-7.1.1 - Measures initiated by the Institution for the promotion of gender equity during the year

-Outreach and Recruitment: The instituteactively engages in outreach efforts to encourage more women to pursue engineering studies.
+7.1.1 - Measures initiated by the Institution for the promotion of gender equity during the year a.
+Outreach and Recruitment: The institute is actively engages in outreach efforts to encourage more women to pursue engineering studies.
 This can involve organizing workshops, career fairs, and mentoring programs targeted at female students.

-- b.
-Supportive Campus Environment: The institutestrives to create a supportive and inclusive campus environment that values diversity.
+b.
+Supportive Campus Environment: The institute strives to create a supportive and inclusive campus environment that values diversity.
 This can involve establishing women-specific support groups, mentorship programs, and networking opportunities.
-Providing access to resources like women-focused career counseling, academic support, and leadership development can also contribute to gender equity. - c.
+Providing access to resources like women-focused career counseling, academic support, and leadership development can also contribute to gender equity.

+c.
 Faculty Diversity and Development: The institute strives for increased diversity among engineering faculty by actively recruiting and supporting women faculty members.
-Encouraging women's participation in research, providing mentorship, and offering professional development opportunities can help retain and advance women in academic engineering careers. - d.
-Gender-Based Violence Prevention: IThe institute develops and enforces policies and procedures to prevent and address gender-based violence within the engineering community.
-This can include awareness campaigns, training programs, and support services for victims/survivors of harassment or assault. - e.
-Research and Data Collection: The instituteconducts research and collect data on gender disparities within engineering disciplines.
-This data can help identify areas of improvement, measure progress over time, and inform evidence-based decision-making.
+Encouraging women's participation in research, providing mentorship, and offering professional development opportunities can help retain and advance women in academic engineering careers.

+d.
+Gender-Based Violence Prevention: The institute develops and enforces policies and procedures to prevent and address genderbased violence within the engineering community.
+This can include awareness campaigns, training programs, and support services for victims/survivors of harassment or assault.

+e.
+Research and Data Collection: The instituteconducts research and collect data on gender disparities within engineeringdisciplines.
+This data can help identify areas of improvement, measure progress over time, and inform evidence-based decision making.

 File Description Documents

 Upload any additional information View File

-Paste link for additional Information https://gatacin30798-my.sharepoint.com/:b: /g/personal/igac gat ac in/ES6eEUSd-cVPupe 2xuFd4fYB2nk7e5zE9lAYgvZXE10K0g?e=tbDHe5
+Paste link for additional Information Nil

-7.1.2 - The Institution has facilities for alternate sources of energy and energy conservation: Solar energy Biogas plant Wheeling to the Grid Sensor-based energy conservation Use of LED bulbs/power-efficient equipment
+7.1.2 - The Institution has facili ities for B. Any 3 of the above

+alternate sources of energy and energy

+conservation: Solar energy Biogas plant Wheeling to the Grid Sensor-based energy conservation Use of LED bulbs/ power-efficient equipment